Dom Tower of Utrecht: King's Night Illumination

+On King's Night, the tower is lit in the Dutch national colours of red, white, and blue.
+A distinctive feature of this display is the lantern (the tower's summit), which is illuminated in orange—representing the Dutch national colour and the House of Orange-Nassau—effectively forming an "orange crown" at the top of the structure.

 Local planning restrictions

 Until recently, the unwritten rule in evaluating planning applications in the city of Utrecht was that no building could be built that exceeded the Dom Tower in height.
 This restriction seems to have been dispensed for plans in the developing suburban area in the west of Utrecht (Leidsche Rijn) and a skyscraper of 262 metres in height has been proposed, challenging this long-standing tradition.
 The plans for this tower, however, were cancelled in 2010 due to the 2008 financial crisis.